thomasperi/sandbox-clone/README.md

 # sandbox-write

-An experimental filesystem sandbox for reducing the risk of accidentally writing out-of-scope files during testing.
+An experimental sandbox for reducing the risk of accidentally writing out-of-scope files during testing.

 * `sandbox` monkey-patches the Node.js `fs` to prevent writing outside a specified set of directories.